How to Become a Psychiatrist | An Extremely Demanding but Rewarding Career

 No specific degree is required to become a psychiatrist though many students study psychology.

-Other undergraduate majors for aspiring psychiatrists include:
+Other undergraduate degree or majors for aspiring psychiatrists include:

 - Bachelor of Science in Biology